 Defective genes sometimes directly result in diseases.
 What we commonly call as genetic disorders.
 But even the ’emotional instability’, ‘tendency to worry a lot’, or the ‘tendency to catch a cold frequently’ can be attributed to our genetic inheritance.

-2. Life-style and Social factors – Our contemporary life style is the second biggest factor for failing health of people.
-Increasing sedentary habits, long working hours, reduced rest hours; diet containing highly processed food, poor in fiber content and with loads of artificial colors and flavors; increased anxiety and tensions related to education, career, job, performance, etc are some of the factors that are responsible for decreasing the health status of our society at large.
+2. Life-style and Social factors – Our contemporary lifestyle is the second biggest factor for the failing health of people.
+Increasing sedentary habits, long working hours, reduced rest hours; diet containing highly processed food, poor in fibre content and with loads of artificial colors and flavors; increased anxiety and tensions related to education, career, job, performance, etc are some of the factors that are responsible for decreasing the health status of our society at large.
 Coupled with environmental factors and allopathic drugs, these factors are playing havoc with our health.

-3. Allopathic Drugs – Even allopaths say that allopathic drugs are one of the biggest cause of health problems today.
-Allopathic drugs not only have their side-effects, but their excessive use is decreasing the immunity level of our society at large.
+3. Allopathic Drugs – Even allopaths say that allopathic drugs are one of the biggest causes of health problems today.
+Allopathic drugs not only have their side effects, but their excessive use is decreasing the immunity level of our society at large.
 The pill-popping culture is an open invitation to chronic ailments.
 People keep suppressing their ailments and keep working until their body finally gives up.

-4. Environmental factors – Increasing pollution of our air, water, and earth is a well known factor in the increasing level of many diseases.
+4. Environmental factors – Increasing pollution of our air, water, and earth is a well-known factor in the increasing level of many diseases.
 There is a high level of asthma and other allergic complaints in urban areas.
-Depleting ozone layer is a known factor in increasing rate of skin cancers.
+Depleting the ozone layer is a known factor in the increasing rate of skin cancers.
 Noise pollution is a recognized factor in increasing anxiety and stress levels in our society.

 These are some of the major factors.
 One factor that I have left and which is commonly considered a cause for illness is – bacteria, viruses, and parasites.
 What about these?
 Are they not a major cause of disease?
 Yes, they are a cause of disease – but not a major one.
 The ability of these microorganisms to make a person sick relies on two factors: